 Environmental issues like air contamination and ecology destruction due to the utilization of fossil fuels have urged many nations toward using green and renewable energy resources [1,2].
 In This regard, biomass, an accessible renewable energy source, is regarded as a sustainable framework for energy extraction.
 Biomass is one of the most significant sources of green, renewable, and sustainable energy which is sufficiently accessible [3].
-There have been recognized a wide range of biomass resources, including wood and agricultural products (wood, logs, bark, and sawdust), solid wastes (municipal solid waste, garbage, industrial residues), etc. The major contents of any biomass comprise cellulose, lignin, and production, a mix of gaseous including, CH4, H2, CO, CO2 within gasification process [10].
+There have been recognized a wide range of biomass resources, including wood and agricultural products (wood, logs, bark, and sawdust), solid wastes (municipal solid waste, garbage, industrial residues), etc. The major contents of any biomass comprise cellulose, lignin, and hemicellulose [4].
+Gasification of the biomass includes the partial oxidation changeover in a closed chamber to the gaseous product which is burned to release energy or utilized to value-added components generation [5].
+Balat et al. [6], as well as Hosseini et al. [7], studied the biomass conversion into the hydrogen as a clean energy supply through different methods.
+Hydrogen has known as an environmental-friend, pollution-free and promising supply for providing demanded energy in various applications [8].
+Hydrogen provides a variety of application in many sectors such as utilization in vehicles, feeding as fuel to many power generation systems such as fuel cells (FCs), heating and cooling aims, etc. [9].
+The biomass conversion can be done for different aims such as hydrogen production, gas production, a mix of gaseous including, CH4, H2, CO, CO2 within gasification process [10].
 Investigating the gasification procedure function to enhance the gas production and component evaluation has been done in a wide range of literature.
 The gas composition in the product flow relies on the feedstock properties, the geometry of the gasification chamber, the content of the moisture in biomass, gasification medium, and the operational circumstances [11-15].
 Amongst various gasification agents (steam, air, oxygen, etc.), air is regarded as the gasification media in the present work.
 Since the gasification process is an auto-thermal reforming procedure, it is possible to exploit the released heat from the exothermic reaction to supply the heat required for the endothermic reaction to continue the gasification process.
-The lower heating value (LHV) provided from the air gasification process is a value around 4-7 MJ/Nm^3 [16].
+The lower heating value (LHV) provided from the air gasification process is a value around 4-7 MI/Nm^3 [16].
 The gasification process can be split into four steps including, drying process, pyrolysis stage, combustion (oxidation) step, and char gasification (reduction) [17].

-^{} Corresponding Author: Nikolaieva Oksana
+Corresponding Author: Nikolaieva Oksana